arknfel/battleship/dev-notes.md

     '[4, 2]': ship_instance2
 }
 ```
-This will enable us to easily map the shots coordinates to the ships with `O(1)` time complixity and simply change the ship condition accordingly, now let us take a look at the Ship model:
+This will enable us to easily map the shots coordinates to the ships ( `O(1)` time complixity ), then simply change the ship's condition accordingly, now let us take a look at the Ship model:
 ```python
 class Ship: